aabanakhtar-github/mos-6502-emulator/README.md

+# mos-6502-emulator
+A full emulator for the 6502, with simulated hardware bugs included, in readable c++20.
+It has been tested using the Suite created by Tom Harte and Catch2.
+It doesn't support nonstandard opcodes, however.

+# building
+coming soon.

-# intel-6502-emulator
+# examples
-An emulator for the 6502 CPU Architecture, with emulation for memory-mapped peripherals such as 7 segment displays, keypads, and terminal I/O.
+coming soon.